britishlibrary/IIIFImageService/readme.txt

 4. If any X11 errors occur when running on a unix platform try setting the CATALINA_OPTS env variable to -Djava.awt.headless=true

 //
-// Known Issues
-//
-1. Requests for invalid regions could be improved

-//
 // Release Notes
 //
 1.0.2 - number of scale factors matches levels from jp2 file